sucharitk/meddepth/README.md

 processing pipeline and statistical analysis code for the project on subjective experience of meditation depth (Meditation depth questionnaire) in long-term meditators and matched control participants along with EEG, heart and respiration data

 Katyal, S., & Goldin, P. (2021).
-Alpha and theta oscillations are inversely related to progressive levels of meditation depth.
-Neuroscience of Consciousness, 2021(1), niab042. https://doi.org/10.1093/nc/niab042
+Alpha and theta oscillations are inversely related to progressive levels of meditation depth. _Neuroscience of Consciousness_, 2021(1), niab042. https://doi.org/10.1093/nc/niab042